danbev/learning-nodejs/README.md

 0x169cbdb41e0d  code target (STUB)  (0x169cbda84740)
 ```
 If you look closely the first instruction is just setting rax to zero using xor.
-Next, we are pushing the pointer to the function, in this case Runtime::StackGuard into rbx.
+Next, we are pushing the pointer to the function, in this case `Runtime::StackGuard` into rbx.
-We then jump to CEntryStub.
+We then jump to `CEntryStub`.

 What is `Runtime::StackGuard`?
 Well, it is defined in a macro in `src/runtime/runtime.h`: